Validate before you trust

 The real power is in mixed scenarios.
 Place your team alongside AI agents to see the difference in real-time:

-- Human vs Human, Classic Beer Game for bullwhip education
+- Human vs Human, Multi-echelon scenario for bullwhip and systems-dynamics education

 - Human vs AI, Your team competes against AI agents to see autonomous performance